Josh-Desu/Tool-Box/README.md

 Contributors: Josh Y.
 Last Updated: 1/22/2022

-A Repository with basic scripts and skeleton codes to jump start your tasks.ects.
+A Repository with basic scripts and skeleton codes to jump start your tasks.

 ## Includes tools for...
 * C#